-The Copyright Office does not track this information.
+The Copyright Office does not currently provide information related to the foreseeable harm standard in its response letters.

-b.
-If yes, please provide:

-- i. the number of times your agency issued a full or partial Glomar response (separate full and partial if possible); - ii. the number of times a Glomar response was issued by exemption (e.g., Exemption 7(C) 20 times, Exemption 1 5 times). - c.
-If your agency does not track the use of Glomar responses, what would your agency need to do to track in the future?
-If possible, please describe the resources and time involved. - The Copyright Office does not expect to send a Glomar response since we make many of our records publicly available and accessible. - 6.
-Optional If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.
+- 5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interest protected by a FOIA exemption.
+This is commonly referred to as a Glomar response.
+If your agency tracks Glomar responses, please provide: - the number of times your agency issued a full or partial Glomar response (separate full and partial if possible); - the number of times a Glomar response was issued by exemption (e.g., Exemption 7(C) - 20 times, Exemption 1 - 5 times).

+6. If your agency does not track the use of Glomar responses, are you planning to track this information in the future?

+The Copyright Office does not expect to send a Glomar response since we make many of our records publicly available and accessible.

+7. Optional - If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.